philber/entra-verifiedid-tour/part-1/README.md

 In this part, we'll guide you to issue your first Verifiable Credential (VC): a managed Verified Employee credential.
 You'll then use this credential to prove to a verifier that you are a Verified Employee of your (fictitious) organization.

 ## About the code sample application
-The code sample application being leverage is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-node](https://github.com/Azure-Samples/active-directory-verifiable-credentials-node).
+The code sample application is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-node](https://github.com/Azure-Samples/active-directory-verifiable-credentials-node).

-**PLEASE REFER TO THESE REPOS FOR THE LATEST AVAILABLE BITS.**
+**PLEASE REFER TO THIS REPO FOR THE LATEST AVAILABLE BITS.**

 This code sample application is using the Request Service API to both issue and verify Verifiable Employee credentials with a credential contract which allows the REST API to pass in a payload for these credentials.